 Since stick skills are the most important thing for beginners to learn, most of the drills and games that follow focus on stick work.
 Obviously, another important aspect of teaching young players is allowing them to have fun.
-So, coaches have to find a balance of working on their players’ stick-skills, letting them play lacrosse and having fun.
+So, coaches have to find a balance between working on their players’ stick skills, letting them play lacrosse, and having fun.

 Most young players simply want to scrimmage the whole time and it is important to remind them that scrimmaging will become a whole lot more fun when everyone can catch and throw.
 It is also beneficial to use games that incorporate fundamentals so young players do not get bored doing line drills all day.

 The first thing that a beginner should learn to do is cradle the ball in his stick.
 This is one of the reasons why beginning girls players often advance much faster than boys players.
 The first thing girl coaches teach is to cradle and be able to carry the ball.
 The easiest way to do this is to have them line up along the sideline, side by side.
 Have everyone jog together about 20 yards using different cradling techniques.
 The first cradle that they should learn is the two-hand upright cradle.
 Emphasize to them that the top hand does all the work cradling the head of the stick in and out, and the bottom hand is loose on the butt-end of the stick.

 It is important for them to learn that cradling is necessary for them to get the ball in the “sweet spot” for a shot or pass.
 The upright cradle is the most important and fundamental cradle to learn as you can always be ready to throw or shoot when your stick is by your head.
 The second cradle they should learn is the two-hand underhand cradle, where both hands carry their stick at their hips.
 This is the most effective cradle for midfielders when running with the ball up and down the field, but makes an inexperienced or less aware player vulnerable to stick-checks.